thpatch/thcrap/readme.md

 Basically, this is an almost-generic, easily expandable and customizable framework to patch Windows applications in memory, specifically tailored towards the translation of Japanese games.

-It is mainly developed to facilitate self-updating, multilingual translation of the [Touhou Project] (http://en.wikipedia.org/wiki/Touhou_Project) games on [Touhou Patch Center] (http://thpatch.net/), but can theoretically be used for just about any other patch for these games, without going through that site.
+It is mainly developed to facilitate self-updating, multilingual translation of the [Touhou Project](http://en.wikipedia.org/wiki/Touhou_Project) games on [Touhou Patch Center](http://thpatch.net/), but can theoretically be used for just about any other patch for these games, without going through that site.

 #### Main features of the base engine #####